Cape Verde wall gecko

 Cape Verde wall gecko, also Santo Antão wall gecko, (Tarentola caboverdiana) is a species of geckos in the family Phyllodactylidae.
 The species is endemic to Cape Verde, where it occurs in the island of Santo Antão.
 The species was named by Hans Hermann Schleich in 1984.
 The specific name caboverdiana refers to Cape Verde, the type locality.
+This species activity pattern is strictly nocturnal in their habitat.

 Taxonomy

 The former subspecies Tarentola caboverdiana substituta, Tarentola caboverdiana nicolauensis and Tarentola caboverdiana raziana have been elevated to separate species status by Vasconcelos, Perera, Geniez, Harris & Carranza in 2012.